 Standard sessions are 60 minutes.
 I recommend trying at least one 90-minute session to see if it’s a good fit for you.
 Many people find that it takes 30-45 minutes before they find their groove and then there is limited time available for “the work” in a 1-hour session, and almost no time for cooling down before finishing the session.
 Longer sessions allow up to 30 minutes of introductory conversation, at least 30 minutes of experiential work, and up to 30 minutes of debrief and integration.
 Some clients prefer 2-hour sessions because they allow for a gradual warm-up and still provide time for completing “deep” work.

-Sessions are available in my office (Carlton Street or Roncesvalles) or in your home, within the TTC area.
+Sessions are available in my office (Carlton Street or in the Junction) or in your home, within the TTC area.
 Depending on your needs, different options are available:

 - 1-on-2 – I work with you and your partner